bingeli1212/nitrile-preview/doc/DOC-latex-translation.md

       \catcode`\-=\active
     }

 This command should be placed inside the preamble section of the document, and can be later on inserted as part of the content as follows, such that the double-hyphen below will not be combined into forming a ligature as it normally does.

     {\activatehyphen{}--mycolor}

+# Trim contents outside of boundingbox for "picture" environment

+The LATEX "picture" environment allows for lines, curves, and text to be drawn by using a set of higher-level commands.
+However, one of the drawback is that it does not clip the content which causes the problem such that the contents drawing outside the boundary of a "picture" environment will be seen to have overlapped with the contents that are outside of the picture environment.

+To solve this problem the \clipbox command from "trimclip" package can be used.
+Following example shows how to clip the output of a "picture" environment so that contents outside of 100mm-by-100mm box are removed.

+    \clipbox*{0mm 0mm 100mm 100mm}{\setlength{\unitlength}{1mm}
+    \begin{picture}(100,100)
+    \put(0,30.5549999972){\ttfamily\fontsize{10pt}{10pt}\selectfont{}This~is~a~tale~for~a~night~of~snow.}
+    \put(0,27.0272222172){\ttfamily\fontsize{10pt}{10pt}\selectfont{}It~was~lived~in~the~north~land~long~ago.}
+    \put(0,23.499444437199998){\ttfamily\fontsize{10pt}{10pt}\selectfont{}And~old~man,~nearing~the~end~of~life,}
+    \put(0,19.9716666572){\ttfamily\fontsize{10pt}{10pt}\selectfont{}Took~to~his~arms~a~fair~young~wife.}
+    \end{picture}}

+Note that the "\clipbox" command defined by this package only serves to add instructions to the generated PDF to clip away the contents; it does not actually remove the contents in the generated PDF.
+Fortunately, most PDF viewers seem to have paid attention to this instruction and the contents are indeed not visible.

+# The {hew:2} style

+The {hew:2} style has been added lately to allow for lines in SAMP and SAND blocks to be evenly distributed among two columns.

+For LATEX translation this effect is produced by using a "multicols" envionment such that contents are evenly distributed between the two columns.
+Note that the same {hew:3} and {hew:4} and other styles are equally possible.

+# Drawing raster image inside "tikzpicture"

+The "tikzpicture" environment allows for an external raster image file to be loaded and drawn inside this environment.
+The tikz command to do so is a `\draw` command that makes use of a "node".
+However, it has been noted that in order for the entire raster image to cover the entire tikzpicture viewport, it is important to position the "node" at the center of the viewport and the "anchor" option of the `\draw` command left unspecified; this will result in this node being "centered" at the viewport.
+This allows for the entire raster image to be drawn in exactly the size of the viewport.
+If however, the node is positioned at (0,0) the "anchor=south west" would have to be specified for the `\draw` command; this has been noticed to have a problem such that the picture is slightly shifted to the right and up such that part of the image are trimmed.

+# The nibeamer.js translation.

+The nibeamer.js translation of a MD file is to produce a TEX file that is based on "beamer" documentclass.

-# Problems
+# The nilamper.js translation.

-* The INK bundle do not currently clip contents if the list is too long or too wide---this is because it uses "picture" environment which does not clip its cntents.
-(Solved)

-* The "multicols" environment adds top/bottom margins, and thus is not a suitable choice for producing side-by-side subfigures inside a figure.
-The solution is to use "threeparttable" such that they are joint by "~%" to leave a non-breakable space.

-* The "trimclip" package provides a `\clipbox` command that can be called to trim the content of "picture" environment to the given size.
-For instance, `\clipbox{0mm 0mm 100mm 100mm}{tex}` would trim the content "tex" such that anything outside of 100mm-by-100mm will be removed.
-Per documentation, this command merely asks that the backend translation such as pdftex/luatex to add an instruction to the PDF document to "hide" the content.

-* For drawing a raster image inside a "tikzpicture" environment it is important to position the raster image such that it is "centered" at the target area rather than position it such its lower-left corner aligns with the lower-left corner of the target area.
+The nilamper.js translation of a MD file is to produce a TEX file that is based on "memoir" documentclass.